kerberos-io/machinery/README.md

 ## Vote for features

-[**Report features**](https://feathub.com/kerberos-io/machinery) if you think something is missing, and should be added to Kerberos.io, we love to hear about your ideas.
+[**Report features**](https://feathub.com/kerberos-io/machinery) if you think something is missing, and should be added to Kerberos Open Source, we love to hear about your ideas.

 ## Supported cameras